Emergency Plan for Life Safety

 -

-Corporate/crisis communication events — Product recalls negative publicity, layoffs, major company news, etc.
+Corporate/crisis communication events — Product recalls, negative publicity, layoffs, major company news, etc.

 Step Two: Document Contact Information

-In case of a crisis that could physically inflict harm on the workers, the first call you ought to make is to your local emergency responders.
-Besides 9-1-1, you should have the list of numbers for emergency medical services (EMS), the fire department, healthcare providers/insurance agents, and local law enforcement/police department readily available.
-Apart from that, you should also prepare emergency contact information documented for each worker on the off chance that somebody goes unaccounted for or gets harmed during the emergency.
+In addition to 9-1-1, you should readily have the numbers for emergency medical services (EMS), the fire department, healthcare providers/insurance agents, and the local law enforcement/police department.
+You should also prepare emergency contact information for each worker in case they go unaccounted for or are harmed during an emergency.

 Step Three: Designate Roles and Responsibilities

-At the point when an emergency happens, workers will look to (and, most of the time, rely upon) their leaders for consolation and guidance.
-This is why leaders should take charge of initiating the emergency response plan, answering important questions, and ordering evacuation steps when deemed crucial at some point.
 It is also part of the leader's responsibility to assign roles and responsibilities to other team members.
 In selecting these roles, the "response" team picked should be present-minded, reliable, and responsive in the face of an emergency where immense pressure is felt at the scene.

 Here are the main roles to consider as part of your emergency response plan: